Every Business Needs A Website, Even Yours!

 They keep the same job they hate because it’s familiar.

-They stay at the same bank because switching banks sucks.
+They stay at the same bank because the process of switching banks sucks.

 And they even stick to the same “tried-and-true” business practices.

-I refer you to that quote about doing things the from the first line.
+I refer you to that quote about doing things from the first line.

 That’s a defense mechanism.